Boats

 To insure or not?
 We all make mistakes occasionally, but having to pick up the bill after an accident or, worse still, a total loss can be a painful and expensive lesson.
 Insuring your pride and joy isn't such a bad idea.

-The marine insurance market is awash with providers and unless you're familiar with a particular supplier, going to a broker who can best match your needs with many providers is a sensible approach.
+The marine insurance market is awash with providers and unless you’re familiar with a particular supplier, going to a specialist marine insurance provider who understands boats isn’t a bad idea.

-There are two types of cover offered: comprehensive and third party.
-Comprehensive cover covers you against accidental loss or damage to your boat; liability cover is for both damage done to someone else's property and injury or death to other people.
-Third party simply covers you for damage done to someone else's property.
+The main type of insurance cover available in NZ is comprehensive which includes third party.
+Comprehensive cover covers you against accidental loss or damage to your boat; liability cover is for both damage done to someone else’s property and injury or death to other people.

-Some marinas insist that you have at least this cover before launching your boat.
-You might also want to consider additions, for instance, your trailer or sails, masts and rigging if you are racing.
+Most marina’s insist that you hold third party insurance (sometimes upto 5mill) as bare minimum or comprehensive cover before entering or using there facilities.
+You might also want to consider additions, for instance racing extensions or fishing gear.
 Your broker or provider can advise on what extras they will cover when getting a quote.

 Back to basics